 Ongoing training and upskilling of your team can encourage increased creativity and innovation.

 New ideas can be formed as a direct result of training and people development.

 Staff are more likely to feel valued if they are invested in, and therefore less likely to change employers.

 Training and development are seen as additional Agency benefits.
 Recruitment costs therefore go down due to staff retention.

 Enhances the Agency’s Reputation and Profile

-Having a strong training strategy helps to develop your brand and makes your Agency a prime candidate for new employees.
+Having a strong training strategy develops your brand and makes your Agency a prime candidate for new employees.

 Training also makes an Agency more attractive to potential new recruits who seek to improve their skills and the opportunities associated with those new skills.